 If you starting watching anime to learn about the intricacies of romance, you might think new relationships are reserved for teenagers.
 In reality, adults' romantic lives can be every bit as dramatic and interesting.
-While relationships between teenagers can make wonderful stories, sometimes viewers want something a little different - especially adult anime fans who want to watch something they can personally relate to.
+While relationships between teenagers can make wonderful stories, sometimes viewers want something a little different - especially grown-up anime fans who want to watch something they can personally relate to.

-Twenty-six-year-old office worker Narumi Momose just started a new office job where she's hoping to keep her otaku nature under wraps.
+A 26-year-old woman named Narumi Momose just started a new office job where she's hoping to keep her otaku nature under wraps.
 But when she realizes she's working with her childhood friend Hirotaka Nifuji, a fellow otaku who knows her secret, she realizes she won't be able to hide it from everyone.
 She doesn't think she wants to date a guy with her interests, but Hirotaka might actually be the perfect man for her.

 Spice and Wolf tells the story of Kraft Lawrence and Holo the harvest wolf as they travel from town to town, making trades and business deals.
 While the story is as much about economics as it is about romance, the relationship between the 25-year-old man and the ancient deity does carry a large portion of the show.